twregis05/ios-prework/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+##  App Brainstorming

+My favorite applications and their features:

+- [ ] Youtube
+   - Can easily watch entertaining content
+   - Easy to interact with others

+- [ ] Instagram
+   - Able to see what friends are up to
+   - Can abstract posts and personalize my page

+- [ ] FaceTime
+   - Multitask; able to video chat and do other things simultaneously
+   - FaceTime photos

+## App Idea

+One app idea I have is to create a fully-fledged Soccer Analyzer/Coach, where it leverages computer vision and AI to analyze game and practice highlights, and provide a specific player with information on how to improve certain aspects of their game and reach their goals as a soccer player.
+Ideally, I would gradually add features like film analysis, training drills to improve in a specific area, and also a stat tracker to view game stats.